cisagov/ScubaGear/docs/prerequisites/dependencies.md

 ## OPA Installation

-Normally, the `Initialize-SCuBA` cmdlet installs OPA.
+Normally, the `Install-ScubaDependencies` cmdlet installs OPA.
 This can be verified by looking for the OPA executable file in `C:\Users\johndoe\.scubagear\Tools`.
 If it failed to do so, or you set a parameter to prevent it from doing so, you can install OPA separately.

 Try this cmdlet first: